emranbm/sls-for-iot/proof-of-concept/simulation/README.md

-# SLS simulation
+# SLS usage simulation
-Here the SLS SDK usage is simulated using the FogBed tool.
+Here the SLS SDK usage is simulated using the [FogBed](https://github.com/fogbed/fogbed) tool.

 ## Usage
 The simulation structure is described in `main.py`.
 Execute `run.sh` to run start the simulation.